How to effectively proofread and edit academic work

-After an author writes up an academic paper for publication, he or she would need to proofread it to ensure it gets the message across to readers, and contains no English errors.
-Authors of academic work are academics, researchers, and postgraduate students.
-After the writing process, the author would search for a second pair of eyes to check the manuscript for errors.
-This proofreader is usually someone skilled in this area, and it would help if he or she has a background that is similar to the topic discussed in the manuscript.
+After an author completes an academic paper for publication, he or she must proofread it to ensure that it conveys the intended content to readers and is free of English faults.
+Academics, researchers, and postgraduate students are the authors of academic work.
+Following the writing process, the author would seek out a second set of eyes to proofread the text.
+This proofreader is typically someone knowledgeable in this field, and it would be advantageous if he or she had experience with the subject mentioned in the text.

 The following list highlights the main elements considered in both processes:

 Proofreading (surface-level checking): spelling, grammar, as well as punctuation